 Graduate students must successfully complete all the credits for which financial aid has been awarded, as indicated on your financial aid award.
 "Successful completion" is defined as the receipt of a passing grade (A to D-).
 Grades of F (Failure), W (Withdrawal), U (Unsatisfactory), DNA (Did Not Attend), or INC (Incomplete) are not considered successful completion.
 The only exception is if a student receives an INC in their Thesis, Research Project, Practicum, or Internship.
-The university allows 3 months for completion of those courses after the end of a term.
-In some extenuating circumstances the student may be allowed up to one year to complete the INC. In addition, all graduate students must maintain a minimum 3.0 cumulative quality point ratio (QPR) in order to be in good academic standing.
-Click here for additional information.
+To remove an INC grade, the student must complete all of the required coursework in a timely fashion as stipulated by the instructor but now later than the end of the following term.
+Fall course incompletes must be completed no later than the last day of the spring term.
+Spring and summer course incompletes must be completed no later than the last day of the fall term.
+In addition, all graduate students must maintain a minimum 3.0 cumulative quality point ratio (QPR) in order to be in good academic standing.